 Four separate wind farms make up the Hallett Wind Farms near the towns of Hallett and Burra in South Australia.
 The Hallett Wind Farms comprise 166 Suzlon S88 wind turbines and one Suzlon S97 wind turbine together with associated infrastructure such as substations and connection assets to allow the export of clean energy to the grid.

 Our Hallett Wind Farm Community Fund is now open!
-The Fund forms part of our long-standing contribution to the Regional Council of Goyder region, totalling in excess of $650,000 since the establishment of the first wind farm over ten years ago.
+The Fund forms part of our long-standing contribution to the Northern Areas region, totaling in excess of $650,000 since the establishment of the first wind farm over ten years ago.

 Approximately 180 kilometres north of Adelaide, the farming properties that host the wind farms are near the towns of Hallett and Burra in South Australia and are predominantly used for crops.